-Established in 1773, Bowling Green is the oldest park in New York City and is surrounded by the original iron fence erected in the 1760s.
+Established in 1733, Bowling Green is the oldest park in New York City and is surrounded by the original iron fence erected in the 1760s.
 After hearing the Declaration of Independence on July 9, 1776, a crowd made its way down Broadway from the Common, tore down the large equestrian statue of King George III in the center of the park, cut it into pieces and melted them into bullets to be used by the Continental army.
 The ornaments from the top of the fence were also cut off and melted.
 The irregular surface left by their removal can still be seen.

 Location: Broadway and Whitehall Street

 Originally built in 1719 as a private residence for Stephan Delancey it was later sold to Samuel Fraunces who converted it into an Inn and Tavern.
 Among its famous visitors was Paul Revere who arrived in 1774 to meet with the NY Sons of Liberty.
 In the tavern’s long room on the second floor (now a part of its museum) General Washington met with and dismissed the officers of the Continental army after the American Revolution (December 1783).
-The museum is open Tuesday through Saturday, admission is $4.

 Address: 54 Pearl Street